ananyan/ananyan.github.io/index.md

 My current interests include (but are not limited to)
 - Computational design
+- Universal design
-- Consideration of ethics in the design process
+- Ethics in engineering/AI/robotics
 - Sustainability/renewable energy systems

 I graduated with a B.S. in Mechanical Engineering from MIT in June 2019.

-In addition, I am a former competitive figure skater, an aspiring amateur guitarist, and a frequent language-learner!
+In addition, I am a former competitive figure skater, an aspiring amateur guitarist, and many other things!